Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 A good tip is to recruit based on your business objectives and the affiliate’s potential.

 You’ll want to analyze each website to view their potential.
+Just because a new blogger is building a new affiliate website and doesn’t have much traffic yet doesn’t mean they don’t have future revenue potential.
 Here are some factors to consider when looking into an affiliate’s potential:

 - Website traffic.
 The more traffic an affiliate can generate, the more potential sales they can bring you.